amitcherian/ImageJ/Anisotropy/Readme.txt

 (frame alligned, StackReg translation only) and next the PA and PE stacks will be alligned with respect to each other (MultiStackReg, Affine translation/Load a specific transform).
 Finally the total intensity and anisotropy will be calculated.

+2. ROImaker.ijm

+This macro helps you draw ROIs, save them, pull the intensity values from the total intenisty image stack and later, apply the same ROI set to the corresponding anisotropy map image pull out the intenisty value.

 Code Credits: Amit Cherian (NCBS-2018), Thomas Van Zanten (NCBS 2018), Prof. Satyajit Mayor Lab
 National Centre for Biological Sciences,